-The premise of the exercise is very same to that of yoga or aspect of the Vedic spiritual knowledge system for that matter.
+The premise of the exercise is very same as that of yoga or aspect of the Vedic spiritual knowledge system for that matter.
 In this premise, all critical inquiries lead to the Consciousness, a realm of the within.
 There needs nowhere to search for but in the depths of the soul.
-Within an individual, there is a soul which is part of a wholeness.
+Within an individual, there is a soul that is part of a wholeness.

 This entirety, the all-pervasive presence has to be realized in the mirror of our souls, and that’s what this exercise is all about.
 Where lies within our very selves, this mirror, in which all the distracting multiplicities of nature converge into the one Truth?

 Transcendental Meditation asks us to make this inner journey by the vehicle of a mantra.
 This mantra is not an enchantment like abracadabra!
 It is not meant to be interpreted as pregnant with symbolic meanings.
 This mantra is not even to be held in the context of any religion.
 It is simply a sound.